📷: Mary Ella Jourdak Photography - see more at maryellajourdak.com

 HEALING WORK

 Therapy with me: I believe that building therapeutic rapport and creating a collaborative relationship are among the most important aspects of therapy.
-A client working with me may not jump right into what is traditionally considered “therapy” but instead, we will spend time working towards a mutual understanding of what works best for them.
+A client working with me may not jump right into what is traditionally considered “therapy” but instead, will spend time working towards a mutual understanding of what works best for them.
 I allow my clients to decide if the environment I have created feels safe for them to heal.
-That is my goal with my clients is to provide them with time and space to find their voice, identify boundaries that work for them, and to heal from the challenges they may be facing.
+My goal is to provide my clients with time and space to find their voice, identify boundaries that work for them, and to heal from the challenges they may be facing.

 My impacting identities that inform my work: I am white, cis-gender, able-bodied, heterosexual female whose identity includes many roles some of which include wife, mother, and therapist.
-I recognize that I grew up with privilege where I was afforded opportunities and therefore cannot fully comprehend the challenges many others have faced.
+I recognize that growing up with privilege where I was afforded certain opportunities prevents me from fully comprehending the challenges many others have faced.
+My goal is to engage with humility and offer space to discuss how privilege may impact the therapeutic relationship.

-I work best with clients who: I work well with client who are looking for a warm and empathetic and straightforward style of feedback.
-I enjoy working with clients who are open to challenging themselves and are willing to be vulnerable within the therapeutic space.
+I work best with clients who: I work well with client who are looking for a warm, compassionate and straightforward style of feedback.
+I enjoy working with clients who are open to challenging themselves and are willing to be vulnerable within the therapeutic space as well as parents who are comfortable looking at themselves in order to strengthen their parenting skills and in turn, improving their relationship with their child/ren.

 I am not a good clinical fit for clients who: Are struggling with substance use and abuse.
-I also may not be a good fit for clients who are not ready to dive deeper into their work to help themselves heal.
+I also may not be a good fit for clients who are not ready to dive deeper into their systems and befriend their Parts.

 What makes me unique: I am a unique therapist because I work with both children AND adults.
 I love working with littles and supporting them to build stronger, healthier, and more attached connections with their grownups.
-I am also passionate about working with adults that have courageously stepped forward and are ready to address life’s stressors as well as those who are living with unhealed trauma.
+I am also passionate about working with adults who may be living with unhealed trauma and who have courageously stepped forward ready to get to know their internal system and heal burdened Parts.

 LEARNING AND GROWING